Indonesia says executions won't be delayed despite mercy pleas

 Other members of the group have been sentenced to long prison terms.

-Australia, which has long had rocky relations with its northern neighbour, has said it would consider recalling its ambassador to Indonesia in protest if the executions are carried out.
+Australia, which has long had rocky relations with its northern neighbor, has said it would consider recalling its ambassador to Indonesia in protest if the executions are carried out.

 Brazil and the Netherlands have already withdrawn their ambassadors after Indonesia executed their citizens on drug offences last month.